ayanagriffin/face-recognition/README.md

 ## Tech-stack

-This project was made with create-react-app and the [Clarifai API](https://www.clarifai.com/)
+This project was made with create-react-app and the [Clarifai API](https://www.clarifai.com/).
+The back-end was built with Node.js and PostgreSQL and can be viewed [in this repository](https://github.com/ayanagriffin/smart-brain-api)